 The interviews will take place in a quiet and private location on the unit.
-They will be carried out by a member of the research team who is experienced at interviewing patients.
-The researcher will ask you if you are happy to have the interview tape-recorded; you may refuse if you prefer not to have your comments recorded but still continue in the project.
-Names will not be recorded and all tapes will be destroyed within three months of project completion.
+They will be facilitated by a member of the research team.
+The researcher will ask you if you are happy to have the interview audio taped.